This copy is for your personal, noncommercial use only. Please click here to print the article.

 How Have Traders Fared in EURUSD?

 Unfortunately, this rampant popularity in the currency pair hasn’t equated to profits for traders speculating in the currency pair.
-In the Traits of Successful Traders series, David Rodriguez looked at exactly this question while examining over 12 million live trades, placed by real traders on FXCM platforms.
+In the Traits of Successful Traders series, David Rodriguez looked at exactly this question while examining over 12 million live trades, placed by real retail.

-The graph below will show the five most popular currency pairs at FXCM, plotting the profitability of traders (running up/down on the left side of the graph) at various times throughout the day (plotted horizontally along the bottom of the graph).
+The graph below will show the five of the most popular currency pairs, plotting the profitability of traders (running up/down on the left side of the graph) at various times throughout the day (plotted horizontally along the bottom of the graph).
 EURUSD is represented by the blue line.

 Prepared by David Rodriguez for the Traits of Successful Traders series